 Household hazardous waste is the discarded, unused or leftover portion of household products containing toxic chemicals.
-Hazardous usually can be identified by labels such as:
+Hazardous chemicals can usually be identified by labels such as:

 Due to its chemical nature, improper disposal of household hazardous waste poses a threat to human health as well as that to the environment, where it may enter the municipal waste stream and cause environmental problems such as ground-water contamination, injuries to waste management workers, and damage to equipment and property.

-NOTE: Residents may drop off up to 10 fluorescent bulbs at any Household Hazardous Waste Collection.
+Residents may drop off up to 10 fluorescent bulbs at any Household Hazardous Waste collection.
 More than 10 bulbs will be considered a business and not accepted.

-Kerosene heaters are not hazardous and should be drained of all Kerosene before disposal.
-For the disposal of a kerosene heater see: Metal & Scrap
+Kerosene may be brought to a County Household Hazardous Waste collection.
+The kerosene heaters are not hazardous and should be drained before disposing of them.
+For the disposal of a kerosene heater see Metal & Scrap.